 In our comparison between Bill Gates and Steve Jobs from above, Jobs clearly possessed and leaned on his strongest soft skills, in order to champion Apple through to success.
 In many ways, Jobs was a phenomenal example of the best skills for entrepreneurs to possess in terms of dedication to creating for the customer.
 Gates on the other hand, in the beginning, took the opposite approach and utilized his hard skills within Microsoft.

 My free Skill Assessment Guide walks you step-by-step through the process of both looking inward and getting outside feedback to help you discover which soft skills are your strongest assets.
-This is an essential step in the process to defining how you'll interact with others, and which complementary traits you should look for in potential business partners and employees.
+This is an essential step in the process to defining how you’ll interact with others, and which complementary traits you should look for in potential business partners and employees—and evaluating whether or not you’d thrive with a work from home job or self-employed endeavor.

 2. Breaking Down Your Biggest Wins